skylight-hq/skylight.digital/_projects/epa_sdwis_advice.md

 {% capture results %}
-- Delivered a four-page, analytically-synthesized report to the EPA addressing our understanding of the state of SDWIS Prime and including recommendations for pivoting resources going forward
+- Delivered a four-page, analytically-synthesized report to the EPA addressing our understanding of the state of SDWIS Prime and providing recommendations for pivoting resources going forward
 - Report served as an important catalyst to bridge the communication gap between the EPA's technical teams and leadership